Munawwar/react-global-states/README.md

 * No reducers or events.
 Set global state with a function call.
 Simple!
 * No action creator wrapping
-  Actions are normal functions (async or not). import store and import your actions and use like normal
+  Actions are normal functions (async or not). import your actions to your file and call them directly
-* Even actions are optional (but I highly recommend having actions) (What are actions?
+* Even actions are optional (but I highly recommend them) (What are actions?
 Actions are triggered in response to user interactions.
 They are functions in which you do business logic without directly accessing the DOM, browser specific features or UI component properties/methods.
 This makes it independently testable as well.)

 Wrap your components like so: